RimvydopOfficial/RedBox-PC-Emulator/README.md

 | Network | RTL8139 |
 | Network Mode | User (NAT) |

-VirtIO Block requires the appropriate VirtIO storage driver inside Windows.
+**Note:** VirtIO Block requires the appropriate VirtIO storage driver inside Windows.
+When installing Windows onto a VirtIO Block disk, you may need to attach the VirtIO driver ISO and load the storage driver during Windows Setup.

 ## ⚡ Performance